kuangtianhui/Genome_annotation/README.md

 # rheum scripts
-a collection of scripts to handle genomic-genetic-phylogenytic challenges
+a collection of scripts to handle genomics/phylogenomics challenges